 - Reward yourself.
 Most habits develop because there is a payoff—we get something good or avoid something bad.
 The payoff reinforces the action (or inaction), for good or bad.
 The sooner you’re rewarded, the more likely the action will be reinforced.
 When you succeed in following through with your new action, you feel in control and positive.
 However, depending on your new goal habit, it might take longer to experience positive reinforcement.
 When that happens, you need to build in a reward to help you stick to it.
-Try to avoid a materialistic reward.
-You’re not bribing yourself.
+Try to avoid a materialistic reward, since you’re not bribing yourself.
 You trying to elicit a positive emotional response to following through.
-For example, you can give yourself a high-five or do a happy dance
+For example, you can give yourself a high-five or do a happy dance.

 - Make sure your new goals work in your favor.
 It’s possible that the new habit you form ends up working against you.
 For example, you may discover that putting off checking email means you miss important messages, in which case, a new habit of working first, email second, might not be a good one.
 To make sure your new habits are moving you forward to your goals, evaluate their effectiveness.
 Consider the payoff and any negative results you’re getting.

-Developing a new habit doesn’t require herculean willpower and self-control, but it does take planning, self-awareness, and mindfulness.
-With practice, having a trigger and built in reward will help develop new routines that will become habit.
+Developing a new habit doesn’t require Herculean willpower and self-control, but it does take planning, self-awareness, and mindfulness.
+Having a trigger, a built-in reward, and some practice will help develop new routines that will become a habit.